 Where category 1 hazards are identified, the Local Authority has to take the most appropriate course of action.
 Initially this will normally be through informal means.
 However, if this fails the Council can take enforcement action to resolve the identified hazards.

 In the case of Category 2 hazards, then the Council has discretionary powers to deal with them.

 Condensation, damp and mould are our most common complaint and can be a problem in many households.
-Please see our guidance for help.
+Please see our Condensation, damp and mould leaflet for help.